aspose-html-cloud/aspose-html-cloud-docs/content/html/conversion-api/conversion-sdk-api/_index.md

  - [HTML to GIF](/html/conversion-sdk-api/convert-html-to-gif/)

 {{% alert color="primary" %}}
-Please see the [Conversion REST API](/html/conversion-rest-api/) article to learn how to convert an [HTML](https://docs.fileformat.com/web/html/) file to other formats using direct REST API calls.
+Please see the [Conversion REST API](/html/conversion-rest-api/) article to learn how to convert an {{%HTML%}} file to other formats using direct REST API calls.

 {{% /alert %}}